marmotitude/object-storage-tests/README.md

 The easiest way to have a working developing environment is to use the provided dev-shell, using [distrobox][distrobox]:

-First build the image and the distrobox with:
+First assemble the distrobox with:
 ```
-just build-dev
+just assemble-dev
 ```

 Then enter it with